Step/Blended Families

 Art by Nick Lowry.
 Located in Christchurch, New Zealand.

 It’s hard to understand what it’s like to be a stepparent unless you’ve experienced it.
-Even under the best of circumstances, this role can be challenging, sometimes painful, and it’s often isolating.
-There are many ways to be a healthy, happy stepparent, but it helps to have support from someone who gets it while you find your way.
+Under the best of circumstances, this role can be challenging, even painful, and it’s often isolating despite everyone’s best intentions.
+There are many ways to be a happy stepparent, but it helps to have support from someone who gets it while you find your way.

 Artist Unknown.
 Located in San Francisco, California.

-When your partner is actively coparenting with an ex, it can feel like the ex is always looking over your shoulder.
-Alternatively, you may be coparenting with your ex and wishing your partner would be more understanding.
-This dynamic can be hard for everyone.
-Whether the relationship is cordial or not, therapy can help everyone adjust to the new normal.
+When your partner is actively coparenting with an ex, it can feel like your least favorite person is always there.
+Alternatively, you may be coparenting with your ex and wishing your new partner would be more understanding.
+Whether the ex is cordial or not, this dynamic can be hard for everyone.
+Therapy can help you make it easier.

 Artist Unknown.
 Located in Montréal, Canada.